creativecbr/raspberryHID/README.md

 Simple instructions to config raspberry as HID device by setting libcomposite and upload appropriate drivers.

-- Clone this repository to your raspberry.
+- Clone this repository on your raspberry.
 - Extract *auto.tar.gz* with autoconfiguration script.
 ```
 tar -xzvf auto.tar.gz